Skip to content

 Core capabilities:

-• Validate DPP JSON data through five validation layers
+• Validate DPP JSON data through seven validation layers (plus a Layer 0 detection phase)

 • Parse DPP data into type-safe Pydantic models